tvlad1234/pillScope/README.md

 The output of the analog frontend is connected to ADC1_IN0, which corresponds to PA0.

 The analog frontend consists of:\
-a 1.65V voltage reference, which serves as a virtual ground point for the input\
+a 1.65V voltage reference, which serves as a virtual ground point for the input,\
-a 2x voltage divider at the input\
+a 2x voltage divider at the input,\
 an LM358 dual op-amp, which buffers the reference voltage and the output of the input attenuator

 The schematic of the analog frontend can be found in the frontend.pdf file.